-Picking out a delicious red to compliment the canapés at your next fabulous dinner party can be a 'first world problem' encountered by even the best of us.
+Picking out a delicious red to compliment the canapés at your next fabulous dinner party can be a 'first world problem' encountered by even the best of us even with the awesome online wine club delivery options.
 The Mother City is known for picturesque vineyards and its huge variety of sublime red wines.
 But can you tell a Cabernet Sauvignon from a Merlot?
 Or a Pinot Noir from a Shiraz?
 Do you know the difference between a light bodied, medium bodied and full bodied wine?
 Or why the last glass of red always tastes better than the first? (hint: its not because you’re tipsy) Read on to fill in the blanks.

 Cabernet Sauvignon is possibly the most well-known type of red wine.
 “Cab-Sav” as its affectionately known is usually recommended when a medium to full bodied, juicy red is requested.
 The resilient vines are the least susceptible to the frost and the cold, making it super popular to cultivate and the most widely planted in South Africa.
 Its flavour range includes plum, cherry, blackberry, blueberry, spice and tobacco meaning it is well paired with lamb, red pastas, stronger cheeses and dark chocolate (yummm...).
 Definitely one of my favourite easy drinking red wines.